On this page… PAGEANT NEWS ˜ THE ms. wheelchair USA STORY ˜ THE MWUSA CREW

 Mary Reed, venue coordinator, pa

-Jeremy Parsons, PeopleTV & host of Ms. Wheelchair USA
+Jeremy Parsons, PeopleTV & co-host of Ms. Wheelchair USA

 Charles Korecki, technical director